ohlab/reprDB/README.md

 infile=/users/my_sername/reprdb/taxid10239.nbr
 ```
 3. Run `bash local_retrieve_V1.sh ${infile}`
-4. Follow the prompts output by the script
+4. Enter the input file type when prompted
-4. Detach from the screen while you wait for the script to finish running (`CTRL + A + D`)
+5. Detach from the screen while you wait for the script to finish running (`CTRL + A + D`)
-5. Reattach to the screen to check progress (e.g. `screen -r reprdb`)
+6. Reattach to the screen to check progress (e.g. `screen -r reprdb`)
-6. When the script has finished running, you may exit the screen session (type `exit` at the command line while attached to the screen)
+7. When the script has finished running, you may exit the screen session (type `exit` at the command line while attached to the screen)
-7. Find your compiled sequence files and `all_lengths.txt` file in `${outdir}/compiled_genomes`
+8. Find your compiled sequence files and `all_lengths.txt` file in `${outdir}/compiled_genomes`

 #### 4.2.2.
 Version 2: Organism name (suboptimal)